Adventure Park Windsor

 Throughout the entire process, we remained committed to quality assurance and safety, ensuring that all structures met the required standards and specifications.
 Our attention to detail and commitment to excellence ensured that the Adventure Park in Windsor became a safe and exciting venue that continues to attract and delight families and adventure enthusiasts alike.

-The building at 55 Colmore Row has been refurbished to offer 150,000ft² of high quality office accommodation, for which Watkins Payne supplied building services engineering, vertical transportation engineering, BREEAM duties and energy consultancy to achieve an BREEAM ‘Excellent’ and EPC B rating.
+The Grade II listed building at 2 New Burlington Street has been redeveloped to offer 5,000ft² of high quality residential accommodation, for which Watkins Payne supplied building services engineering and energy consultancy to achieve an EPC D rating.